Skip to content

 LARGE4_large551 — 700px1024x600Required (core tier)

 Every responsive value needs three core variants: _small, _medium, and _large.
-The _tiny, _micro, and _xlarge tiers are optional — define them only when values actually need to differ from their fallback tier.
+The _tiny, _micro, _xlarge, and _xxlarge tiers are optional — define them only when values actually need to differ from their fallback tier.

 The index column matters for XML reactive bindings.
 The ui_breakpoint subject holds the current breakpoint as an integer, and you can use bind_flag_if_* or bind_style_if_* with these values.
 For example, ref_value="0" means Micro, ref_value="2" means Small.